Alfresco/alfresco-ng2-components/docs/viewer.component.md

 ])
 ```

-The Viewer component now should be able displaying PDF files.
+The Viewer component now should be able to display PDF files.

 ### Custom toolbar

-You can replace standard viewer toolbar with your custom implementation.
+You can replace the standard viewer toolbar with your own custom implementation:

 ```html
 <adf-viewer>